Your Trusted First Aid Training Provider

 We deliver our Joondalup training courses from the College of Electrical Training which is most convenient for students coming from the Northern Suburbs of Perth.
 Our Belmont training centre is located at the Belmont Sports and Recreation Club.
 It’s just a twenty minute drive from Perth CBD and is best suited for students living in Bayswater, Canning Vale, and Western Suburbs.

-Australia Wide First Aid also has a national network of training venues found in convenient locations outside of Perth.
-Those outside of Perth looking to enhance their skill set with the knowledge of first aid response can attend any our other 18 training centres stretching up the east coast of Australia, from Melbourne in the south, to Sydney and Blacktown in New South Wales, to Brisbane and all the way up to Townsville in the far north of Queensland.
+Australia Wide First Aid also has a national network of training venues based in convenient locations outside of Western Australia.
+Those outside of Perth looking to enhance their skill set with the knowledge of first aid response can attend any of our other 18 training centres stretching up the east coast of Australia, from Melbourne in the south, Sydney and Blacktown in New South Wales, to Brisbane and all the way up to Townsville in the far north of Queensland.